araobp/bach-network/README.md

 ## Processing Pipeline

-This is a pipeline I devised to generate the network from the book and visualize it on a browser with no external databases.
+This is a pipeline I devised to generate the network from the web book and visualize it on a browser with no external databases.

 ```
 <---- beauifulsoap ---->  <----- spaCy ------>  <--- networkx ---->  <-- graphology.js --->  <-- vis.js --->